maxeymr/meanstack_docker/README.md

 ```

 The application will be running at http://localhost:3000/ displaying the text Todo APIs& if it is working.
-Other endpoints created of interest by the curl command&
+Other endpoints created of interest by the curl command

 ```
 curl http://localhost:3000/health